brBart/taskmanager/README.md

 'sudo npm install express ioredis socket.io --save'

 5. Then create /etc/init/taskmanager.conf with the following script

 ####################################################################################################

 description "taskmanager nodejs app server" author      "Marlon Dizon"

-# used to be: start on startup
-# until we found some mounts weren't ready yet while booting

 start on started mountall
 stop on shutdown

-# automatically respawn

 respawn
 respawn limit 99 5